-Longevity by Design 2021 continues the purpose of creating visionary and innovative design to meet the needs of future seniors.
+Longevity by Design 2021 continued the purpose of creating visionary and innovative design to meet the needs of future seniors.

 The theme of the 2021 charrette was FEELS LIKE HOME.
 Drawing inspiration from the global events of 2020 and 2021 that significantly impacted residential aged care facilities in Australia and around the world, designers, members of industry and progressive providers were invited to create innovative designs to re-imagine aged care design in the post-pandemic era.